flinthillsdsa/.github/profile/README.md

 #### Purpose

 Our GitHub space serves as the single source of truth for everything the Flint Hills DSA does and decides.
-Here you’ll find:
+As a member of the public, you will find:

 - **Governing documents** – bylaws, resolutions, working‐group charters

+- **Educational content** – reading lists, study-group guides, workshop slide decks

+Members and active participants of the Flint Hills Chapter of Democratic Socliasts of America have access to additional materials, such as:

 - **Meeting materials** – agendas, minutes, slide decks, sign-in sheets

 - **Campaign plans & resources** – issue one-pagers, canvassing scripts, data dashboards

-- **Educational content** – reading lists, study-group guides, workshop slide decks

 - **Operational SOPs** – onboarding checklists, treasurer procedures, security protocols